panmarko/academic-kickstart/content/publication/improvedCoarraySPL.md

 publication_short = "In *SPL*"

 # Abstract and optional shortened version.
-abstract = "some abstract"
+abstract = "In this work, we study methods for enhanced coprime-array signal processing."

 # Featured image thumbnail (optional)
 # image_preview = ""

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.